-Social or public worship is clearly sounded on the law of nature, and expressly enjoined by revelation; and it is one of the principal ways in which Christians express their communion with each other.
-If God ought to be worshipped, some time must be allotted for that worship.
-If worshipped by fociety in a focial capacity, a fuitable portion of time, must be confecrated to that purpose.
-Thus a day of sacred ran, or what is called in scripture a sabbath, is a most rational in-The civilized heathens all observed something like it; and indeed devoted much more of their time to religious worthip, such as it was, than God requires in his word.
+Social or public worship is clearly founded on the law of nature, and expressly enjoined by revelation; and it is one of the principal ways in which Christians express their communion with each other.
+If God ought to be worshiped, some time must be allotted for that worship.
+If worshiped by society in a social capacity, a suitable portion of time, must be consecrated to that purpose.
+Thus a day of sacred rest, or what is called in Scripture a Sabbath, is a most rational institution.
+The civilized heathens all observed something like it; and indeed devoted much more of their time to religious worship, such as it was, than God requires in his Word.
 The seventh part is appropriated by God to this purpose, and is a most rational and easy precept.
-The institution of the fabbath is no ceremonial rite, for it was appointed long before the giving of the ceremonial law; it was ordained from the creation of the world.
-Six days God laboured, and rested on the seventh; and therefore, says he, six days shalt thou labour and do all thy work; but the seventh is a holy sabbath unto the Lord.
-This is the first number in divine numeration, and hence we see this number very often singled out with honour in the New Testament.
-There were seven churches; seven angels of the churches; seven trumpets; seven vials, &c.
-And as God's divition of time by this number, is recorded in the first book of scripture; so this division is stamped with divine authority and honour, in the last: which is no obscure hint, that the institution of the sabbath is perpetuated under the New Testament.
+The institution of the Sabbath is no ceremonial rite; for it was appointed long before the giving of the ceremonial law; it was ordained from the creation of the world.
+Six days God labored, and rested on the seventh; and therefore, says he, six days shalt thou labor and do all thy work; but the seventh is a holy Sabbath unto the Lord.
+This is the first number in divine numeration, and hence we see this number very often singled out with honor in the New Testament.
+There were seven churches; seven angels of the churches; seven trumpets; seven vials, etc. And as God's division of time by this number, is recorded in the first book of Scripture, so this division is stamped with divine authority and honor, in the last; which is no obscure hint, that the institution of the Sabbath is perpetuated under the New Testament.